atterpac/refresh/README.md

 `-w` Flag to decide wether the exec process should wait on the pre exec to complete

-`-e` Command to be called when a modification is detected for example `go run main.go`
+`-e` Commands to be called when a modification is detected in the form of a comma seperated list required refresh declrations

+**See [Execute Lifecycle](https://github.com/atterpac/refresh#execute-lifecycle) for more details**

 `-ae` Command to b be called when a modifcation is detected after the main process closes